giovannicandido/github-action-clean-releases/README.md

 ### Remove all older than 10 days but keep the last 4

-Use with caution, this will remove software already released.

 ```yaml
 - name: Clean all releases older then 10 days